vggls/medical_xai/README.md

 As per section 4, we observe that AOPC favors HiResCAM over Grad-CAM in 7/8 model experiments and Max Sensitivity in 8/8 model experiments.
 We discuss their results together since the analysis is rooted in the same reasoning.

 A notable distinction between HiResCAM and Grad-CAM lies in the treatment of gradients.
 Grad-CAM calculates Gradient Averages to assign weights to the feature maps.
-On the other hand, HiResCAM uses the Hadamard product to weigh each feature map pixel with its corresponding gradient, preserving in that way the gradient's value-and-sign influence on a pixel level.
+On the other hand, HiResCAM uses the Hadamard product to weight each feature map pixel with its corresponding gradient, preserving in that way the gradient's value-and-sign influence on a pixel level.
-As a result, HiResCAM generates fine-grained high resolution attribution maps, while Grad-CAM produces maps characterized by larger and smoother areas of interest because of the Gradient Averaging effect.
+Consequently, as explained in [3], HiResCAM generates fine-grained high resolution attribution maps, while Grad-CAM produces maps characterized by larger and smoother areas of interest because of the Gradient Averaging effect.
 This becomes evident in the following examples.

 <p align="center">
      <img src="https://github.com/vggls/medical_xai/assets/55101427/5f520ba6-369a-491a-82cc-572210a7c511.png" height="300" width="390" />